Danielle Ofri: Early life

 Ofri was born in New York City.
-She received an undergraduate degree in physiology from McGill University in 1986.
+She received an undergraduate degree in physiology from McGill University.
 She graduated from the New York University School of Medicine with an M.D. and a Ph.D. in pharmacology.
 Her doctorate was on the biochemistry of opioid receptors in the laboratory of Dr. Eric Simon.
 She trained in internal medicine at Bellevue Hospital.

 Writing and editing career

 After completing her medical residency, Ofri began writing about her medical training at Bellevue Hospital, the oldest public hospital and one of the busiest urban hospitals in the country.
 These essays were published in literary journals and eventually formed the basis of her first book, Singular Intimacies: Becoming a Doctor at Bellevue.

-Ofri returned to Bellevue Hospital as an attending physician in 1998, where she continues to teach and practice medicine.
+Ofri returned to Bellevue Hospital as an attending physician, where she continues to teach and practice medicine.
 In 2000, Ofri co-founded the Bellevue Literary Review, the first literary magazine to arise from a hospital.
-It is considered the preeminent journal in its field.
-She remains editor-in-chief.
+It is considered the preeminent journal in its field and received a prestigious Whiting Award.
+BLR is now an independent literary nonprofit organization.
+Ofri remains editor-in-chief of BLR..

 Ofri's writings have been included in Best American Essays 2002 and 2005, and Best American Science Writing 2003.
 Her essays and reviews have appeared in The New York Times, The New England Journal of Medicine, The Lancet, the Los Angeles Times, and on National Public Radio.
 She is the recipient of the McGovern award from the American Medical Writers Association for her contributions to medical literature.
 She received an honorary doctorate of humane letters from Curry College.
 She writes regularly for The New York Times health section about medicine and the doctor-patient connection.